Create your own book cover in 10 easy steps

 Fit your print cover items (Step 7)

-Fit your ebook cover to the front area of the book or redesign a new front cover.
+Fit your cover image to fill your canvas.
 Make sure you allow your image to cover the bleed.
 This way, if the book is not exactly cut on the trim line your cover will still look complete.

 Refine your book cover (Step 8)

 Check all items are aligned as you wish.
-Blend the front of the cover with the base color of the spine.
+If your cover image does not extend beyond the front cover of your book, blend the front of the cover with the base colour of the spine.
 As with the bleed at the top, the front of the book may bleed into your spine.
 In this case, you don't want a razor sharp cutoff but a gentle transition.

 Ask someone whose opinion you trust (Step 9)